-If selling your home privately, make sure you appreciate the legalities.
-Follow our advice and free checklist of legal documents to better understand what is involved.
+If thinking of selling your home privately, make sure you appreciate the legalities before you set out.
+Our advice and a checklist of the legal documents you might encounter will help you better understand what is involved.

-Buying or selling real estate is a legal process which can unexpectedly turn complex.
-Real estate agents are trained to navigate all the ins and outs which are often underestimated by private home sellers.
+Buying or selling real estate is a legal process which can become unexpectedly complicated.
+The value of real estate agents is that they are trained to navigate the complexities which are often underestimated by private home sellers.

-If you need to speak with an independent advisor, get in touch or call 0800 789 532 - we're here to help.
+If you need to speak with a free independent advisor, get in touch or call 0800 789 532 - we're here to help.

 Home for sale by owner - pros and cons